starkinfra/sdk-python/README.md

 ### Query Issuing Holders

-You can query multiple transfers according to filters.
+You can query multiple holders according to filters.

 ```python
 import starkinfra